How a Credit Check for a Personal Loan Affects Your Credit Score

 A credit check for personal loans can lower your credit score.
-But not by much if you shop for the best personal loans the right way.
+But not by much and only temporarily if you shop for the best personal loans the right way.

 - Each inquiry lowers your FICO score by about three to five points